CodeFreezeAI/xcf/README.md

 # 🚀 XCF - Xcode MCP Server
-## The Swift way to SuperCharge your AI Workflow!
+## The Swift way to Super Charge your AI Workflow!

 XCF Website: https://xcf.ai No TS, No JS, No BS!